bowo-prasetyo/forkbuild/docs/Architecture.md

 gizmo's pointer-up listener sits on window (not the viewport) so a drag released outside the canvas still commits cleanly.
 Both views forward the same raw events; neither knows or cares which gesture service sits underneath — that parity is the session's job, not the UI's.
+As of 0.1.48 both views host the AlignmentPanel; as of 0.1.49, the NumericTransformPanel — the same components, the same session APIs, the same commands in both surfaces.

 TransformFeedback (ui/components/TransformFeedback.js), added 0.1.47, is
 the transient gesture overlay: mode/axis, effective snap increment,